Sue Ann Head AwardRecognizing Excellence in Workers' Compensation

 Ms. Sue Ann Head, former Administrator of the Division of Workers' Compensation until February 2011, led with her mind and taught with her heart.
 Born in Davidson County, TN, she attended college at Tennessee Tech University in Cookeville, TN.
 Her career with state government spanned more than 45 years: Beginning in 1966 as a secretary, then later appointed as the assistant director in 1979, and director in 1982.
 For 30 years she led the Tennessee Workers' Compensation Division through reforms in 1992 and 2004 which led to the implementation of several programs like Benefit Review, Case Management, Utilization Review, Uninsured Employers Fund, and many more.
 Her service to this industry was not limited to state government.
 Sue Ann served on the Executive Committee of the Southern of Workers' Compensation Administrators and then as the President in 1991.
 She also served on the Board of Trustees for the International Workers' Compensation Foundation, Inc. (IWCF).
 Sue Ann passed away in May of 2018.

-Nominations will be judged on the nominee’s overall service based on the quality and impact on Tennessee’s workers’ compensation system.
-That impact may have resulted from a single action that had a notable effect or from a sustained record of positive contributions over the nominee’s career.
-The work should reflect the Bureau’s mission of fulfilling the promise of workers’ compensation.
-The panel of judges will be leading industry professionals.
+Nominees will be judged on the quality and impact of their work on Tennessee’s workers’ compensation system.
+That impact may have resulted from a single action that had a notable lasting effect or from a sustained record of positive contributions over the nominee’s career.
+The winner will be selected by an independent panel of judges who are leading industry professionals from across the country.

 Questions about the nomination process and completed nomination forms should be directed to Ms. Janie Dorris at Janie.L.Dorris@tn.gov.